igor-makarov/xcake/docs/Cakefile.md

 #### Name

-Sets the name of the project
+Sets the name of the target

 ```ruby
 target.name = "Target"